Gatling gun: Africa and Asia

 Gatling guns were used by Egyptian forces both on sea and land and saw combat in Sudan and Abyssinia.
 Isma'il Pasha ordered 120 Colt 1865 six-barrel Gatling guns; after being convinced by Shahine Pasha who witnessed Gatling gun trials at Shoeburyness in 1866.
 In 1872 a few camel guns were purchased, these were smaller and used a tripod instead of the carriage.
 During the Siege of Khartoum an Egyptian Gatling gun aided by a telescope was able to target Sudanese artillery crews from a distance of 2,000 yards.

 Gatling guns were imported by some states in Nigeria.
-They were used during the Kalabari Civil war of 1879–83, the Abbi House bought one from King Jaja of Opobo and it may have been used in canoe warfare.
+They were used during the Kalabari Civil War of 1879–83, the Abbi House bought one from King Jaja of Opobo and it may have been used in canoe warfare.
 The Ijesha used a Gatling gun against the Ibadan during the early 1880s.
 In 1882 the Bonny used a Gatling gun during an attack on New Calabar.

-By 1880, Siam had imported an unknown number of Gatlings.
+By 1880, the Siam kingdom, now Thailand, had imported an unknown number of Gatlings.
 By 1885 the kingdom had a Gatling Gun regiment of 600 men; those weapons were possibly used in the Haw Wars.
 They were also seen among Prince Bigit's escort in 1886.

 The Korean Empire possessed a number of Gatlings.
 Six had been imported in 1884, by 1891 it had a battery of fourteen guns and in 1894 the army's two American drilled regiments had as many as 40 Gatlings and practiced regularly (Supposedly because the noise pleased Emperor Gojong).
 Some of them were deployed to defend the approaches of the capital during the Donghak Rebellion, but there is no evidence they saw combat.

 British North America

-Lieutenant Arthur L. Howard of the Connecticut National Guard had an interest in the company manufacturing Gatling guns and took a personally owned Gatling gun to the District of Saskatchewan, Canada, in 1885 for use with the Canadian military against Métis and First Nations rebels during Louis Riel's North-West Rebellion.
+Lieutenant Arthur L. Howard of the Connecticut National Guard had an interest in the company manufacturing Gatling guns.
+In 1885 Howard brought a personally owned Gatling gun to the North-West Territories of Canada in what is now, since 1905, the Province of Saskatchewan for use with the Canadian military against Métis and First Nations rebels during the North-West Rebellion of 1885 led by Louis Riel.